 The Cambridge English Dictionary gives us that simple definition for the word dwelling: a place where people live.
 And yet, we each also dwell within these physical forms–our human bodies that are inherently lonely.
 No one else can feel the precise emotions we feel.
 No other person can hear the words that rumble around in our minds.
 There is not another one who can feel the exact pain of the chronic illnesses that so many of us carry.

 But Scriptures tell us so clearly that we are NOT alone.
 How can that be?
 The following four prayers and Scriptures uncover the truth of the ONE who is always with us: our Lord Jesus.
 He came to dwell with-in us.
-What an amazing thought.
+Now that’s an amazing thought!

 What if we paused in our lonely places and asked Jesus to reveal Himself to us?
 What if we could lift our alone-ness up to Him as a prayer?
 Would you join us in these prayer prompts today?